 "Teaching artists do an important job of nurturing self-expression and creativity for Chicago's children and youth.
 The TAD Studio is a valuable new resource that will equip teaching artists with the necessary skills and training to do their job even better."

 -Michelle T. Boone, Commissioner of the City of Chicago's Department of Cultural Affairs and Special Events

-The TAD Studio program is supported by generous grants from the Lloyd A. Fry Foundation and the JPMorgan Chase Foundation.
+The TAD Studio program is supported by a generous grant from the JPMorgan Chase Foundation.